-Food prep is a true skill when it comes to kitchen craft.
+Food prep is a true skill when it comes to kitchen crafts.
 You don’t have to be a real chef to get chef-quality results either.
 Prepping food takes a while to do but with some planning, it helps save time.

 It’s a great option for anyone, but even more helpful for busy lifestyles or to accommodate hectic and unpredictable schedules.
 Food is ready to go as needed for recipes or random food pairings.